syncfusion-content/asp.netmvc-docs/aspnetmvc/Gantt/Getting-Started.md

 # Getting Started

-This section explains briefly about how to create a GanttChart in your application with ASP.NET MVC.
+This section explains briefly about how to create a Gantt chart in your application with ASP.NET MVC.

 ## Create your first Gantt in MVC